lilyjma/durable-functions-python-model-evaluation/README.md

 5. Run project with debugging (F5)

 6. You can test easily by going to the `test.http` file and click "Send Request".
-This file has an example query asking:
+This file has POST requests asking different questions.
+For example:

    *"In a room of 10 people, how many handshakes are needed so that everyone has shaken hands with everyone else exactly once?"*